Curriculum Statement for Religious Education

 • identify, investigate and respond to questions posed, and responses, offered by some of the

-sources of wisdom2 found in religions and worldviews
+sources of wisdom found in religions and world views

 • appreciate and appraise the nature, significance and impact of different ways of life and ways of